czz592/CT414-Assignment/guide.md

 ## Steps

-1. **File Input Modification**: The program is to be modified to accept a variable list of text files via the command line for processing.
-Large text files (each at least 100KB) are to be used for testing consistently.

-2. **Word Extraction**: Modify the program to extract only individual words from the input files, filtering out punctuation, non-text symbols, and numbers.

-3. **Performance Measurement**: Implement a mechanism to measure the time taken in milliseconds for different parts of the program.
-This establishes a baseline performance for each phase of the program.

-4. **Threading Strategy (Map Phase)**: Approach 3 of the program is modified to use a thread pool of variable size for parallel execution of map functions, instead of a thread per file.
+1. **Threading Strategy (Map Phase)**: Approach 3 of the program is modified to use a thread pool of variable size for parallel execution of map functions, instead of a thread per file.

-5. **Threading Strategy (Reduce Phase)**: Further modification of Approach 3 to utilize a variable-sized thread pool for parallel execution of reduce functions, instead of a thread per word.
+2. **Threading Strategy (Reduce Phase)**: Further modification of Approach 3 to utilize a variable-sized thread pool for parallel execution of reduce functions, instead of a thread per word.

-6. **Testing and Optimization**: Conduct tests with different thread pool sizes for both map and reduce operations.
+3. **Testing and Optimization**: Conduct tests with different thread pool sizes for both map and reduce operations.
 Compare performance results with different approaches to determine optimal thread pool sizes.

 ## Notes

-- Large text files can be obtained from the internet, and PDF to text converters can be used for testing purposes.
 - Submission details include packaging all source code and related documentation into a single ZIP file for submission via Canvas.
 Groups of up to two students are allowed for collaboration.

 # Original